ishivvers/TheKastShiv/readme.md

 ## The Kast Shiv ##

-This is the I.Shivvers version of the
+This is the Shivvers version of the
 Flipper group's Kast/Shane reduction pipeline.

 This version of the code is designed to be used on data obtained